mkasberg/3d-logo/README.md

 1. Download an SVG of the logo you want to use. <github-mark.svg> is an example SVG of the GitHub logo.
-2. Use [PathToPoints](https://shinao.github.io/PathToPoints/) (or any similar
+2. Edit the <3D-Logo.scad> file to replace the `github-mark.svg` filename with the filename of the logo you want to use.
-tool) to extract an array of points from the SVG.
-You may need to use a text editor to adjust the format. <github-logo-points.txt> is an example of what you need.
+3. Adjust the `svg_size` parameter to match the maximum width or height of your SVG logo (which you can typically find by opening the SVG file in a text editor).
-3. Copy and paste the points into the <3D-Logo.scad> file.
-The format is an array of 2D points, where each point is itself an array containing an [x, y] pair.
+4. Adjust the hanger hole center position as needed for your logo.
-4. Adjust other params (height, thickness, hanger hole) as desired.
+5. Adjust the output height and thickness as desired.
-5. Use [OpenSCAD](https://openscad.org/) to produce an STL file.
+6. Use [OpenSCAD](https://openscad.org/) to produce an STL file.

 ## Printer Settings